cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 from the output distribution of a randomly chosen function with the same domain and range.

-A consequence of showing that a function is pseudorandom, is that it is necessarily non-malleable (i.e. we cannot compute a new evaluation of F from an existing evaluation).
+A consequence of showing that a function is pseudorandom is that it is necessarily non-malleable (i.e. we cannot compute a new evaluation of F from an existing evaluation).
 A genuinely random function will be non-malleable with high probability, and so a pseudorandom function must